rndlabs/cow-docs/docs/5_tutorials/9_build-on-top-of-cow-protocol.md

 ### API

-The API allows you to get direct access to the CoW protocol.
+The API allows you to get direct access to the CoW Protocol.

 The documentation is exposed using Swagger docs: